-As recruiters, we are fighting the day-to-day battle to attract top talent for our customers or employers.
-As you all know, the process basically consists of sourcing, engaging and hiring/closing.
+As recruiters, we are fighting the day-to-day battle to attract and hire top talent for our customers or employers.
+As you all know, the recruitment process basically consists of sourcing, engaging and hiring/closing.
 What we have noticed at LevelUp is a shift in “where” the challenge in the process actually is.

-- More platforms where candidates can be identified
+- More platforms are available, where candidates can be identified;

-Wake-up call: most of the time it is quite easy (for generic profiles that is).
+Wake-up call: most of the time it is quite easy (for generic profiles).
 It does get really hard for super-specialized profiles where there are just a few who possess a certain skill or experience.

 It also gets hard if you are sourcing in multiple “waves”, mostly due to failing to hire, and already have found hundreds if not thousand+ profiles for a position…